 Bottled Water Packaging

-IBWA is dedicated to the comprehensive management of bottled water packaging to provide the highest quality, cost effective and environmentally responsible containers possible.
-IBWA and its members approach packaging issues in a manner emphasizing the most effective and efficient solutions to reduce the strain on the environment while taking into account the equal responsibility of all solid waste generators.
+IBWA is dedicated to the comprehensive management of bottled water packaging to provide the highest quality, cost-effective, and environmentally responsible containers possible.
+IBWA and its members approach packaging issues in a manner emphasizing the most effective and efficient solutions to reduce the strain on the environment, while taking into account the equal responsibility of all solid waste generators.
 Consideration must also be given to behavioral solutions, such as public education and enforcement of existing recycling and litter control laws.

 Since the first Earth Day in 1970, environmental responsibility has become more than just a novel concept: it has become a part of American life.
 Through the years, businesses, governments and consumers have adopted more environmentally friendly practices in recognition of our duty to take responsibility for the world in which we live.
 Businesses and governments have implemented various measures aimed at reducing, reusing and recycling the packaging used to contain and deliver products to consumers.
-Today, Americans recycle more than 30 percent of the nation’s waste, up from 10 percent in 1987.

 Guiding Principles of Bottled Water Packaging

 IBWA believes the following set of principles should guide the industry in addressing solid waste, recycling and litter.
 A comprehensive approach must be utilized, emphasizing efficient and effective solutions that address the broad array of solid waste and treat all solid waste generators in an equitable manner.